jaszhix/NoMansConnect/README.md

 * Upload screenshots, and optionally have them taken automically upon save
 * Unlockable cheat menu
 * Backup and restore your base and move it to new locations
+* Download other people's bases and import them into your game